wouterbulten/slacjs/README.md

 `gulp help`

+## Configuration

+Two configuration files define most of the behaviour of SLACjs.
+The *build configuration* file is located in:

+`<project root>/config.js`

+The build config file contains configuration for the all the Gulp tasks.

+The *application configuration*, which contains all settings used by the application, can be found in:

+`<project root>/src/config.js`

 ## Libraries & Third-party software

 1. *Babeljs:* SLACjs uses ES6 and uses Babel to compile all javascript to ES5 compatible code.